17+ Wonderful Contemporary Romance Novellas and Short Stories

 In the fourth story, former street prostitute Peter is sent to Elias, a billionaire who seems to want a… date?
 Like, dinner and talking and watching a movie on the couch and stuff?
 Peter is confused and skittish, struggling with what the Gentleman wants him to learn from his first job with this gentle, gorgeous client.
 His emotional arc in this one is just beautiful.

 Luxe starts each story with what seems like a straightforward sex-based plot, but then takes each to a totally different emotional place.
 (Not that there’s anything wrong with a straightforward sex-based plot!)
 This is true within each novella, but also a progression across the four.
-I’m worried that she won’t keep going, because each of the books in this series is clearly just the beginning of the characters’ stories.
-Signing up on her mailing list got me a free bonus after-story for Wayne’s novella that clearly points to there being a next installment in his story, though, so I’m hopeful.
+Very well written, and I will keep my quiet hopes alive that Luxe may come back and add to the series someday.